 You’re Smart: Apply Some Sense to Maintaining Your Connections

-By definition, all attorneys are well educated.
-And all accomplished people in our era know perfectly well the importance for the body of healthy eating and regular exercise, and for the mind of new experiences and spheres of learning.
+By definition, all attorneys are well-educated.
+And all accomplished people know perfectly well the importance for the body of healthy eating and regular exercise, and for the mind of new experiences and spheres of learning.
 But how many of us think about the importance for our emotional well-being of policing our connections to others?
 The metaphor of the mountain climber is perfectly apt: We each need to check over our emotional “lines” as climbers do their ropes, and then take action to revive the links that remain, and replace those that do not.

 I practiced for 30 years at the intersection of law and psychiatry, and I saw 100 times what happens when disconnected, lonely persons find crises — or when trauma finds them.
 I imagine the frayed rope of a mountaineer finally breaks at just the wrong moment, and I can assure you that a victim’s emotional survival of crisis or trauma is directly proportional to the health of their connections with family, friends and colleagues.

 More than a few of the people I saw drown in a sea of chronic loneliness were attorneys — brilliant, hardworking, well-meaning lawyers who put in far too many hours for the firm, and far too few for themselves.